 }

-Please note that the cache key is ($table, $where) and that no columns are ever removed from the cache (you have to clear the cache after removing some columns from the script to get optimal queries).
+and that no columns are ever removed from the cache (except the case when the cached columns would cause an error).
+You have to clear the cache after removing some columns from the script to get optimal queries.

 NotORM uses a simple convention for table and column names by default:

-| Tables | table |
+Tables | table |

-| Primary keys | id |
+Primary keys | id |

-| Foreign keys | table_id (target table) |
+Foreign keys | table_id (target table) |

 It is however possible to use any other convention – plural table names, primary key including the table name and so on.
-You just need to create an object implementing the NotORM_Structure interface or use a Convention object with custom parameters:
+You just need to create an object implementing the NotORM_Structure

 $structure = new NotORM_Structure_Convention(